GitAtom-PDX/GitAtom/README.md

 `git [command] [-flag] (target)`
 commands: [add, commit, push]

--Add: add target files to the /markdowns/ directory.  (same as standard git add command)
+- Add: add target files to the /markdowns/ directory.  (same as standard git add command)
--Commit: create formatted .xml files in /atoms/  from .md files in the /markdowns/ directory using atomify.
+- Commit: create formatted .xml files in /atoms/  from .md files in the /markdowns/ directory using atomify.
 Create .html files in /site/posts/ directory from .xml files in /atoms/ using jinja template.
 Add the new post locations to the site index and archive.
--Push: push site files to remote repository.
+- Push: push site files to remote repository.
 Once files are in the remote repository, they are published.